vparrello/FIG-Bioinformatics-Course/Download Instructions.md

-1. Go to the git repository "https://github.com/vparrello/FIG-Bioinformatics-Course/tree/master" and look for the green "<> Code" button.
+1. Login to github.
+Go to the git repository "https://github.com/vparrello/FIG-Bioinformatics-Course/tree/master" and look for the green "<> Code" button.
 It can be found on the righthand side of the page between the "Add File" button and the "About" section.

 2. Once you click on the button, you will find a "Download zip" button that contains all the files in the repository.
 Click on "Download Zip" to download the repository.